KNolte19/MosquitoWingClassifier_publication/README.md

 ### 4. Utility Functions

 - `utils/config.py`: Contains variable to set ROOT path.
-- `utils/BALROG_pipeline.py`: Contains helper functions for data preprocessing and generation.
+- `utils/BALROG_pipeline.py`: Contains pipeline functions for data preprocessing and generation.
+- `utils/run_classifier_DEMO.ipynb`: A notebook which gives you a small demonstration to test the models on images.
 - `references`: Dataframes describing the dataset.
 Refer to `utils/references/database_reference_MLREADY.xlsx` for full overview of the dataset composition.

 ## Citation